-Paid Time Off is the most common Employee Benefit offered and almost every Employer that will help has a Paid Time Off policy.
+What is PTO?
+Paid Time Off is the most common Employee Benefit offered and almost every Employer that we help has a Paid Time Off policy.
 Choosing how to structure your Paid Time Off policy will be key in keeping the administration easy as well as your employees viewing it as a good policy.

 The three most common types of paid time off are: Vacation, Sick and PTO.
 Vacation and Sick are self explanatory.
 These two types of paid time off are designed by separating time off into the two categories with the expectation that each category is kept independent from each other.
 Some Employers may require a doctor’s note for sick days used in excess of three or more days.
 Additionally, sick time normally resets each year or has a cap.
 PTO is a combination of both vacation and sick time.
 Employers choose PTO instead of having separate Vacation and Sick to ease administration as well as eliminating Employees “calling in sick” to go fishing instead.

 “Vacation, Sick and PTO are the most common Paid Time Off Types.”

 What is PTO: When Should I Use PTO or Vacation / Sick